Civil Engineer Career: Skills, Eligibility, Options, Scope, Jobs, Future, Challenges

 The salary of a civil engineer may vary depending on factors such as the individual's level of education and experience, the industry and location in which they work, and the specific responsibilities of their role.

-7. What is the education required for civil engineers?
+6. What education is required for civil engineers?

-To become a civil engineer, you will typically need to earn a bachelor's degree in civil engineering or a related field.
-Some states also require civil engineers to have a certain amount of work experience before they can be licensed.
+To become a civil engineer, you typically need a bachelor's degree in civil engineering or a related field.
+Some states also require civil engineers to have work experience before being licensed.

 Comments